 Increase ethnic minority representation on advisory bodies

-We are also committed to increasing the ethnic minority representation on our strategic advisory teams (SATs) and strategic advisory network (SAN).
+We are also committed to increasing the ethnic minority representation on our strategic advisory teams and strategic advisory network.
 We aim to increase the membership of ethnic minority representation on these advisory bodies to 20%.
-To do this, we are using positive action within recruitment exercises advertised on our website and through our usual communication channels.

 Safeguard decision-making in peer review

 We continue to safeguard decision making in peer review, challenging bias and ensuring fair and inclusive funding processes, and sharing ideas on the expectation for equality, diversity and inclusion in our research and training grants.